-Gifts are appreciated, offer gifts with your right hand or both hands.
+Gifts are appreciated.
+Offer gifts with your right hand or both hands.
 Avoid black or white packaging.
 Bouquets of flowers are often gifted at significant official events. national days or funerals.
+Gifts for Royalty and for Head of Government should be delivered prior to the visit.

-Knives (weapons).
-Wine is considered inappropriate gifts for royal or religious ceremonies.
+Knives / weapons.
+Wine is inappropriate gifts for royal or religious ceremonies.